ssass22/Fmod-Distance-Filter-for-Android-and-IOS-_-How-to-run-plugin-as-source-code-without-compiling/README.md

 This instruction fully copied from https://qa.fmod.com/t/cant-properly-load-vorbis-compressed-bank-help-please/21226/6 thanks to Author is jeff_fmod Programmer

-from me: i belive with some changes it can be applied to Unreal engine too. not 100% sure
+from me: tested on android -works, i belive with some changes it can be applied to Unreal engine too. and for ios, not 100% sure